 Will I have to pass a licensing exam before I can get a personal licence?

 You'll need to attend a recognised training course and pass an examination if you have not held a personal licence previously.
 The government has published a list of accredited qualification providers and is available on the GOV.UK website.

 - the prevention of crime and disorder

 - the promotion of public safety

 These licensing objectives are all of equal importance.

 What were the main changes under the new licensing laws?

-The alcohol licences and certificates that were issued by the courts and the public entertainment licences, cinema, theatre and late night café licences which were issued by the Council disappeared and were replaced by one premises licence issued by the Council.
+The alcohol licences and certificates that were issued by the courts and the public entertainment licences, cinema, theatre and late night cafe licences which were issued by the council were replaced by one premises licence, issued by the council.